Comparative Review: What's the best place to run on tough terrain? I tried comparing the high-performance 5-finger socks

 - Summary (Page:2)

-The following six models of five finger socks compared this time are:
+The six five-finger socks we compared this time are as follows:

-- R×L SOCKS TRR-35G Merino wool socks 5 fingers [Short length/non-slip]
+- R×L SOCKS TRR-35G Merino Wool Five-Toe Socks [Short Length/Non-Slip]

 - C3fit Paper Fiber 5 Finger Socks

-- Workman Arch Power Assist Short 5-Finger Socks
+- Workman Arch Power Assist Short Five-Toe Socks

-In this comparison, the selection is a wide variety of materials, including mainly synthetic fibers, a blend of cotton and synthetic fibers, merino wool, and, particularly, a blend of washi fibers.
-In addition, we have evaluated performance that differs depending on the structure and sewing, whether or not there is a slip (Tabio, R×L, and Workman models are non-slip), and deodorizing properties, focusing on the following seven points.
+This comparison offered a wide variety of choices in terms of materials alone, including synthetic fibers, cotton and synthetic blends, merino wool, and, most notably, a blend of washi fibers.
+Performance differs depending on the construction and stitching, whether or not there's a non-slip feature (Tabio, RxL, and Workman's three models have non-slip features), odor resistance, and other factors, and we evaluated them from multiple angles, focusing on the following seven points:

-- Barefoot feeling (comfort): Rather than the general "comfort," it emphasizes barefoot feeling (how much it makes you forget the feeling of "wearing socks")
+- Barefoot feeling (comfort): Rather than general "comfort," we place emphasis on the barefoot feeling (how much it makes you forget you're wearing socks)

-- Ease of drying (quick drying): Ability to quickly release large amounts of sweat
+- Quick-drying: Ability to quickly dissipate large amounts of sweat

-- Shock absorption: how much impact it absorbs, especially when braking?
+- Shock absorption: How well does it absorb shock, especially when braking?

-- Not easy to fatigue...Contribution to reducing fatigue and preventing injuries, such as the arch of the arch and ankles
+- Fatigue resistance: Degree of contribution to reducing fatigue and preventing injuries to the arch of the foot and ankles

 Test environment